 - The study was tiny and not randomized or blinded.
-According to Gorski, “there would have had to have been an enormous effect to produce a statistically significant effect on survival or progression in such a small study.”
+According to Gorski, “There would have had to have been an enormous effect to produce a statistically significant effect on survival or progression in such a small study.”

-- There was no difference in the two groups for the most severe forms of toxicity.
+- There was no difference between the two groups for the most severe forms of toxicity.
 In other words, their conclusion that vitamin C was associated with reduced chemotherapy-related toxicities was not supported by the evidence.

-Vitamin C and cancer is one of those alternative medicine icons that have never been shown to be supported by real scientific evidence.
+Vitamin C and cancer are one of those alternative medicine icons that have never been shown to be supported by real scientific evidence.
 Yet, how often do you hear that vitamin C is the thing to prevent cancer?
 I think I see it every day, and I just thought it had disappeared into the detritus of the internet.
 I am wrong.